-London's competitive job market means that to recruit, motivate and then retain the best talent, you need to demonstrate that you care for your employees at or above what your peers or competitors may be doing.
-Health & wellbeing is important to employee's and employees alike, this intermediate, or comprehensive depending on your target employees or sector or simply budget.
-Core benefits are typically but not investment on your benefits spend, education and communication of your benefits package to your employees is the best way to do this.
-Good comms in a language and style your employees understand will drive value perception and usage.
+London's competitive job market means that to recruit, motivate and ther retain the best talent, you need to demonstrate that you care for your employees at or above what your peers or competitors may be doing.
+Health & wellbeing is important to employee's and employees alike, this even more so in a post covid working world.
+Your benefits plan can be basic, intermediate, or comprehensive depending on your target employees or sector or simply budget.

+Core benefits are typically but not exclusively:

-A legally required Workplace Pension contributions; there are four options of how to set this up.
+A legally required Workplace Pension with employer and employer contributions; there are four options of how to set this up.

 Medical Insurance.
 Highly valued, especially now.
-The UK National Health Service (NHS) is free at point of use for private medical insurance is less costly than many other territories.
+The UK National Health Service (NHS) is free at point of use for UK residents, so in turn that means private medical insurance is less costly than many other territories.